chrishrb/gx.nvim/README.md

         search = true, -- search the web/selection on the web if nothing else is found },
       handler_options = {
-        search_engine = "google", -- you can select between google, bing and duckduckgo },
+        search_engine = "google", -- you can select between google, bing, duckduckgo, and ecosia },
     } end,
   },